 - Place the needle beneath the center of the probe at a 45° angle to the skin.

-- Apply negative pressure to the syringe plunger and advance the needle until occurs.
+- Apply negative pressure to the syringe plunger and advance the needle until blood flashback occurs.

 - Hold the needle firmly and remove the syringe.

-- Remove the needle while holding the wire in place.
+- Remove the needle while holding the guidewire in place.

-- Make a small skin incision over the wire.
+- Make a small skin incision over the guidewire.

-- Advance the vascular dilator 5–7 cm into the vein.
+- Thread the vascular dilator over the guidewire and advance 5–7 cm in a spiral motion into the vein.

-- Remove the dilator and advance the catheter ∼ 16 cm (right ) or ∼ 20 cm (left ) over the wire.
+- Remove the dilator and advance the catheter ∼ 16 cm (right IJV) or ∼ 20 cm (left IJV) over the guidewire.

-- Remove the wire, aspirate blood from all ports, and flush each port with saline.
+- Remove the guidewire, aspirate blood from all ports, and flush each port with saline.

 - Secure the catheter to the skin and apply a sterile dressing.